extenser-cpp/ExtenSer/README.md

 # ExtenSer

-An extensible, generic serialization library for C++
+An extensible, generic serialization library for C++.